Stewardship Drive for 2022 - "Giving in Generosity"

 What about IRA Qualified Charitable Distributions (QCD)?

-However, remember that under the CARES Act an individual can elect to deduct 100% of their AGI for cash charitable contributions.
+However, remember that in 2021 an individual can elect to deduct 100% of their AGI for cash charitable contributions.
 This effectively affords individuals over 59½ years old the benefits similar to a QCD; they can take a cash distribution from their IRA, contribute the cash to charity, and may completely offset the taxes attributable to the distribution by taking a charitable deduction in an amount up to 100% of their AGI for the tax year.
-If you’re planning a large donation in 2020, this may be a smart strategy if you are between the ages of 59½ and 70½ and are not dependent on existing retirement funds.
+If you’re planning a large donation in 2021, this may be a strategy if you are between the ages of 59½ and 70½ and are not dependent on existing retirement funds.

 Note: It is recommended that you talk with your tax advisor to discuss your financial situation.